department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

 <ol class="process">
 <li class="process-step list-one">

-#### Gather the information and documents you'll need to identify the Veteran, spouse, or dependent family member
+#### Gather the information and documents you'll need to identify the Veteran, spouse, or dependent family member when you call the National Cemetery Scheduling Office

-**You'll need:**

- - The DD214 or other discharge documents of the Veteran or service member whose military service will be used to determine eligibility for burial in a VA national cemetery.
-If you can't find these documents, please ask for our help to get them. <br>
+You'll need the DD214 or other discharge documents of the Veteran or service member whose military service will be used to determine eligibility for burial in a VA national cemetery.
+Their discharge from service needs to have been under conditions other than dishonorable.
+If you can't find these documents, please ask for our help when you call.
+It may take us 48 hours or more to check eligibility if you don't have discharge documents. <br>
  [Find out which discharge documents we accept along with your application](https://www.cem.va.gov/CEM/hmm/discharge_documents.asp)<br>
  <a href="/records/get-military-service-records/#request-dd214">Find out how to request the Veteran's DD214</a>

+ **Note:** Discharge documents aren't usually needed for scheduling when a Veteran or eligible dependent is already interred in a national cemetery.

-**You'll also need the information listed below about the Veteran, service member, or dependent family member:**
+**You'll also need this information about the deceased:**

  - Name
  - Gender